-Munger Graduate Residences contract holders are expected to honor the provisions of their respective contract through the entire contract term, including during academic internships and other out-of-class experiences.
+Munger contract holders are expected to honor the provisions of their respective contract through the entire contract term, including during academic internships and other out-of-class experiences.
 Neither graduation nor changes in eligibility are grounds for termination of the contract holder’s financial obligations under the contract.
 Students should not submit a Munger Graduate Residences contract unless they can commit to the full terms of the contract, including the length of the contract term.
-Contracts for the Munger Graduate Residences can not be reassigned.
+Contracts of the Munger Graduate Residences can be reassigned.

 A substance-free (“sub-free”) assignment is defined as a room where all roommates and their guests (including those of legal drinking age) agree to keep the space free at all times from substances that have the potential to damage their health or the community.
 These substances include, but are not limited to, the following: